-It is worth noting that Registered AIFs do not require licensing but a mere registration on the regulator's Register which is achieved within 30 days from submission offering a quick and cost effective fund launch.
+It is worth emphasising that Registered AIFs do not require licensing but a mere registration on the regulator's Register which is achieved within 30 days from submission offering a quick and cost-effective fund launch.

-Please refer to section 6 further below to see the key tax advantages offered in Cyprus with regard to the taxation of funds.
+Please refer to section 6 further below to see the key tax advantages offered in Cyprus regarding the taxation of funds.